concept room

 Wonder Castle.

-5th floor elevator hall “King’s Hall” theme
+5th Floor “King’s Hall”

 A hall where guests enjoy a ball appears, making you feel like a princess.